RESHAPELab/ART-CoreEngine/README.md

 #### Example instructions for training a model:
 > Make sure poetry is installed [See here for instructions](https://python-poetry.org/docs/)
 1. Run `poetry install` -- this sets up the virtual environment
+2. Run `poetry run python3 -m spacy download en_core_web_md` to download the language file
-2. Create a GitHub Personal Access Token to use for downloading issues from GitHub and save it in a file
+3. Create a GitHub Personal Access Token to use for downloading issues from GitHub and save it in a file
-3. Set up a configuration file for training like below (see [example pre-filled configuration](/input/config_example.json) for default)
+4. Set up a configuration file for training like below (see [example pre-filled configuration](/input/config_example.json) for default)

 ``` json
 {